ignius299792458/mongodb-query/2. Data Retrieval/5_Pagintation.md

-Excellent — let’s now dive into **Pagination in MongoDB** — a critical topic for building efficient, user-friendly applications, especially when dealing with large datasets like customer lists, transaction logs, or account histories.
+# **Pagination in MongoDB**

+— a critical topic for building efficient, user-friendly applications, especially when dealing with large datasets like customer lists, transaction logs, or account histories.

 ---